Exostellar-Labs/docs/usage/config.toml-user-guide.md

 &#x20;

-`port` - The listening port for the X-Spot scheduler grpc service
+`port` - The listening port for the Compute Optimizer scheduler grpc service

 **Default**: 24002

 &#x20;

-`log_file` - Where X-Spot's scheduler should write controller log messages.
+`log_file` - Where Compute Optimizer's scheduler should write controller log messages.
 If set to stdout the logs will be picked up by the xspot log service.

 Example: /var/log/xspot.log